bioinfo-pf-curie/proteinfold/docs/output.md

 * the `alphaFill` directory contains on folder per protein with:
   - the predicted 3D protein structure from the `ranked_0.pdb` file in which the compounds predicted by AlphaFill have been added.
 The files are in CIF format.
-  - the list of coumpounds in JSOn format
+  - the list of coumpounds in JSON format
   - the predictions are run with several values of `--min-hsp-identity=value` (i.e. the minimal identity for a high scoring pair which ranges bwteen 0 and 1).
 Theresults with the values 0.25, 0.30, 0.40, 0.50, 0.60 and 0.70 are provided.

 * the `multiqc/scoresAlphaFill` contain on multiqc report in HTML format for each of the protein.